syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet-Core.md

 ### Enable CORS

-1 You can add cors in ConfigureServices method into Startup.cs file as follows.
+1 You can add cors in the ConfigureServices method to the Startup.cs file as follows.

     ~~~ csharp